-3. Realization Approach for a Shared Memory System in the $\lambda$ Computing Environment
+3 Realization Approach for a Shared Memory System in the λ Computing Environment

-In this section, we explain an approach for realizing a shared memory system in the $\lambda$ computing environment.
+In this section, we explain an approach for realizing a shared memory system in the λ computing environment.
 Firstly, we describe our network model.
 Like a conventional shared memory system, we have to realize cache coherency, avoidance of memory access contention, and synchronization between computing nodes to enable collaboration.
 We also describe how to resolve these points needing consideration.

-3.1 Network Model on Consideration
+3.1 Network Model

-We show a network model in Fig. 3.
-Computing nodes that compose the $\lambda$ computing environment are connected with optical fibers that make a virtual ring network.
-In this paper, I presuppose that each computing node has one CPU, a level-1 cache, and a local memory.
+We show a network model in Fig. 6.
+Computing nodes that compose the λ computing environment are connected with optical fibers that make a virtual ring network.
+In this thesis, we presuppose that each computing node has one CPU, a level-1 cache, and a local memory.
 A local memory is used for storage of programming codes and local data, a shared memory is used for storage of the shared data that all computing nodes use in computing and a synchronous memory is used for synchronization between computing nodes.
 An optical ring network has a wavelength path for shared memory, a wavelength path for control signals and a wavelength path for synchronous memory.
-The bandwidth of an optical ring for shared memory is set to 1Tbps.
+The bandwidth of an optical ring for shared memory is set to 1Tbps, optical ring length is 10km, and the number of optical rings for shared memory is one.
 Since propagation delay time is 5 ns/m, we can use an optical ring network as a shared memory, of which the capacity is equivalent to 6.25MBytes.
 We usually use these parameters except otherwise explicitly stated.
 For comparative evaluation, we also use the model with 1km ring length and 10 number of rings in parallel, and with 100m ring length and 100 number of rings while these models might be unrealistic even in the near future in Sec.
 4.3.
 The processing delay time in the interface of each computing node and middle nodes, such as network devices which constitute an optical ring network, is not explicitly taken into account here.
 Indeed, we assume that it is included in the propagation delay time.